wafflewiz/news-gator/README.md

 # React + TypeScript + Vite + Shadcn + Tailwind CSS

-***You may need to install Node/Npm on your machine if you don't already have them install. check your version snd make sure it matches packages.json***
+***You may need to install Node/Npm on your machine if you don't already have them installed.
+Check your version and make sure it matches packages.json***